If you’re reading this, you’re probably as familiar with cats as they are with your garden. It’s the same story every time.

 You will have to deal with the matter on your own.

 We, however, wanted to know what really works, so we gathered people’s experiences.
 Mentioned below are only successful real-life examples that have worked for someone in your situation.
 It should be noted that they may not always work for you as there are different types of cats and different gardens, as well as varying degrees of this problem.
-To stop cats from fouling your garden once and for all, you can:
+To stop cats from pooping and fouling your garden once and for all, you can:

 1. Place chicken wire